Sharpness of proper and cocompact actions on reductive homogeneous spaces: Nonexistence of compact quotients

-\begin{proof}[Proof of Corollary~\ref{cor:no-cpt-quot} in cases (ii)--(iii)] The restricted root system of~$G$ is of type $B_2$ in case~(ii), and of type $(BC)_2$ in case~(iii).
+\begin{proof}[Proof of Corollary~\ref{cor:no-cpt-quot} in cases (iii)--(iv)] The restricted root system of~$G$ is of type $B_2$ in case~(iii), and of type $(BC)_2$ in case~(iv).
 In both cases $\mu(H)$ is the wall $\mathrm{Ker}(\alpha_1)$.